event-modeling/eventmodeling.org/content/posts/what-is-event-modeling/index.md

 ##### Technical Sidenote About Test Driven Development

+This is the impact of the adoption of Agile practices in the industry to put band-aids over the core issue of lack of design.
 Because the scope of each set of requirements is now per workflow step, the refactoring step of TDD does not impact other workflow steps in the event model.
 When we don't have an event model, refactoring goes unrestricted and previously completed pieces of work have to be adjusted.
 The more work is already completed, the more that has to be reviewed and adjusted with each new addition as we build the solution.

 #### Subcontracting

 The constant cost curve gives the opportunity to do fixed-cost projects.
 Once there is a velocity established for a team, you have the cost of the software for your organization.
 With this number, you now can price out what you are willing to give contractorns in pay for each workflow step they complete.

 ##### Guarantees

 Since each workflow step is protected from being affected by other workflow steps, any deficiencies are to be guaranteed by who is delivering them with non-billable work.
 So in the case of a subcontractor doing a bad job just to get more billable items done quickly, they will have to have the next hours of work dedicated to fixing deficiencies of work already done before.
 This evens out their effective rate of pay because they are not working on new delivarables.